 YUSU BAME Network are hosting an online debate between York Anti-racism Collective (YARC) and The African Caribbean Society (ACS), along with a panel discussion.
 Speakers include Wayne Campbell, University of York Academic Registrar; Sayce Holmes-Lewis, Founder and CEO of Mentivity; Beni Ngwamah, Founder and CEO of WEKA; and Larissa Kennedy, President of the NUS.

 Tuesday 20 October, 7-9.15pm

-Norman Rea Gallery and the History of Art Department invite you to an exclusive screening of two moving image works, Who Killed Colin Roach?
+Norman Rea Gallery and the Department of History of Art invite you to an exclusive screening of two moving image works, Who Killed Colin Roach?
 (1983) and Derek (2009) by acclaimed British artist and filmmaker Isaac Julien CBE RA.
 Who Killed Colin Roach? is a poetic investigation into the murder of a young black British man outside a police station in East London.
 Derek is a documentary exploring the life and art of pioneering queer filmmaker Derek Jarman.

 Wednesday 21 October, 5.30-7pm